-An estimated 165 million children under the age of 5 are stunted.
+An estimated 150 million children under the age of 5 are stunted.
 They are unable to reach their full potential, both physically and cognitively.
-We all want children to flourish.
-But, to achieve this objective, the science is becoming clearer: improved nutrition alone is not enough.
+We all want children to flourish, but to achieve this objective the science is becoming clearer: improved nutrition alone is not enough.

 Our Proposed Solution

-The Clean, Fed & Nurtured community of practice brings together practitioners and researchers in WASH; nutrition; maternal, newborn and child health; and early childhood development to discuss and plan ways to share knowledge and proven approaches and test and improve integration of programming in these areas to promote optimal growth and development for children in the early years.
+The Clean, Fed & Nurtured Coalition brings together practitioners and researchers in WASH; nutrition; maternal, newborn and child health; and early childhood development to discuss and plan ways to share knowledge and proven approaches and test and improve integration of programming in these areas to promote optimal growth and development for children in the early years.
 This will ensure that children not only survive but thrive.

 Together, we share proven approaches, inspire new solutions, and encourage the free flow of ideas.
 We help people undertake purposeful, collaborative actions that test innovation and generate new knowledge about integrated programming and research, and help to promote and share that information with implementers and decision makers.